brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 ## Remote Build without the Bytes

 For both remote caching and remote execution,
-Bazel supports a feature called ["Remote Build without the Bytes"](remote-build-without-the-bytes) (BwtB).
+Bazel supports a feature called ["Remote Build without the Bytes"][remote-build-without-the-bytes] (BwtB).
 If enabled,
 Bazel will only download the direct outputs of the targets specified ([`--remote_download_toplevel`][remote_download_toplevel]),